ollimyy/ohke-seminaari/README.md

    pip install -r requirements.txt
    ```

+4. Configure MongoDB in a .env file.
+Alternatively you can use the sample data
+generator to generate data in price estimator.

-4. Start the service:
+5. Start the service:

 	```
 	uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 	```

-5. Make a get request using a web browser or a tool like `curl`.
+6. Make a get request using a web browser or a tool like `curl`.

 ```
 http://localhost:8000/estimate-price?item_description=yourItemDescription&condition=3